 Prayer and Liturgy

 Liturgies and prayer services are planned according to the Church calendar, feast days, special school events or supporting a Religious Education unit.
-The To Know, Worship and Love texts include prayer and traditional rituals for the students to follow.
+All grade levels have opportunities to attend Parish Mass at least once a Term.
+This can be a more regular occurrence for classes preparing for a Sacrament.